 - Tackle one project at a time

 The reason why home improvement is generally associated with high expenditure is that many people give into the temptation of tackling multiple projects simultaneously.
+For example, if you want to paint a room, consider Dry Lining it first and take everything one step at a time.
 Instead, it’s a general rule of thumb to take on one job at a time.
 Doing so will not only keep costs from spiraling out of control, but this focused approach will allow you to reduce, if not mitigate, the chances of making any potentially expensive mistakes.

 - Consider a DIY approach